mizzao/bot.land/README.md

 Because Bot Land uses an "eccentric" version of JavaScript, you should keep in mind that not everything written in standard TypeScript will transfer verbatim to your code.
-For example, all local variables will be global, `const foo = 42;` in a function may be overwriting an existing value of `foo` that you may be using elsewhere.
+For example, all local variables will be global: `const foo = 42;` in a function may be overwriting an existing value of `foo` that you may be using elsewhere.
 Using TypeScript means we are protected against using undeclared variables in local function scopes; however if you want to use